Home | About me | Contact | Privacy

 Onboard services

 Once you've settled-in and had your ticket checked, you can roam about the train.
 Toilet facilities (WC) are located at the ends of the carriages and thankfully are not emptied directly onto the tracks anymore, so you can use them even while in a station.
-However, do not drink the water from the sink as the water on trains is stored in large tanks that don't get flushed and disinfected very often.
+However, do not drink the water from the sink as the water tanks don't get flushed and disinfected very often.

 Train restroom